ibexa/documentation-developer/docs/api/rest_api_usage.md

 Allow: GET,PATCH,DELETE,COPY,MOVE,SWAP
 ```

-### Request HTTP headers
+### Request headers
 https://doc.ibexa.co/en/latest/api/rest_api_guide/#other-headers

-There are mainly four headers to specify a REST request:
+There are mainly four/five (TODO) HTTP headers to specify a REST request:
 - [`Accept`](https://tools.ietf.org/html/rfc2616#section-14.1) describing the response type and format;
 - [`Content-Type`](https://toos.ietf.org/html/rfc2616#section-14.17) describing the payload type and format;
 - `X-Siteaccess` specifying the target SiteAccess;
 - `X-HTTP-Method-Override` allowing to pass a method while using `POST` method as previously seen in [HTTP methods](#request-http-methods).
 - [`If-None-Match`](https://tools.ietf.org/html/rfc7232#section-3.2) reclaiming the cached response of a previously visited resource if still up-to-date using [HTTP Etag](https://tools.ietf.org/html/rfc7232#section-2.3).
-TODO: Is it usable or not enough implemented to be used?
+TODO: Is `If-None-Match` usable or not enough implemented to be used?
+Worst mentioning it?

 Few other headers related to authentication methods can be found in [REST API authentication](rest_api_authentication.md).